“A really big gun” (Chambers & Partners 2013).

 QB 618, establishing the right of journalists to see documents referred to in criminal proceedings.
 In May 2012 he represented various news broadcasters in R. (on the application of British Sky Broadcasting Ltd) v Chelmsford Crown Court 2 Cr App R 33 in which the High Court quashed production orders requiring production of over 100 hours of unbroadcast news footage of the Dale farm evictions.

 Gavin represented the Telegraph Media Group at the Leveson Inquiry.
 He represents Glenn Mulcaire in the mobile phone - interception litigation in the Chancery Division and took his client’s claim to privilege against self-incrimination to the Supreme Court in May 2013 (Phillips v NGN Limited and Mulcaire

 1 AC 1).
-He also represents Mulcaire in the criminal phone-hacking case, R v Brooks and others.
+He also represented Mulcaire in the criminal phone-hacking case, R v Brooks and others.

 Gavin was named as one of the 100 most influential people in the UK media in the Guardian Media One Hundred 2012.
 He was also recognised as the Chambers & Partners Privacy/Defamation Silk for 2012.